Skip to main content

 Sometimes you will want to adjust your app logic depending on the environment the app is running in.
 For example, you might want to write to DuckDB when the app is running locally, and to Snowflake when the app is running in the Tower cloud.
 If you were using Snowflake in both cases, you could have solved this by having different secrets values in your local and production environments.
 But when you want to use different databases, libraries, or connectors, you need to use conditional logic and define entirely different secrets.

-Tower allows you to access the environment your code is running in through the special TOWER_ENVIRONMENT variable.
+Tower provides two ways to access the environment your code is running in: the tower.info.environment() function from the Tower SDK, and the TOWER_ENVIRONMENT environment variable.

 import os